upbound/docs/content/development-extensions/dev-cps.md

 Development control planes are a subset of Upbound's Managed Control Planes.
 Development control planes aim to help you in your Upbound journey and support your development loop, testing, and CI pipeline configuration.
-These resource-limited, short TTL control planes are a streamlined and cost effectice solution to test and calibrate their APIs and compositions without production-level overhead.
+These resource-limited, short-TTL control planes offer a cost-effective way to test and calibrate APIs and compositions without production-level overhead.

 {{<hint>}}
 Development Control Planes are available in Cloud Hosted Spaces only.